ManvirLamba/ManvirLamba.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: Swarming of UAVs and Rovers for Precision Pest Control and Harvesting
 description: another without an image
 img:
-importance: 3
+importance: 4
-category: fun
+category: Research
 ---

 Every project has a beautiful feature showcase page.